FOR IMMEDIATE RELEASE: Nov. 30, 2021

 Virtually any type of company can apply to be a DCE, including commercial insurers, venture capital investors, and for-profit dialysis chains.
 Applicants are approved by CMS without oversight from Congress.
 The DC “pilot phase” includes 53 DCEs in 38 states, potentially covering 30 million Traditional Medicare beneficiaries.

-“Medicare Advantage — the first wave of Medicare privatization — showed us that inserting a profit-seeking middleman into public coverage does not save money for taxpayers, but rather costs more money while also taking away care choices from seniors,” said Dr. Ana Malinow, a physician from San Francisco who will travel to Washington on Nov.
-30 to deliver the petition.
+“Medicare Advantage — the first wave of Medicare privatization — showed us that inserting a profit-seeking middleman into public coverage does not save money for taxpayers, but rather costs more money while also taking away care choices from seniors,” said Dr. Ana Malinow, a physician from San Francisco who traveled to Washington to deliver the petition.
 “If left unchecked, the Direct Contracting program will hand Traditional Medicare off to Wall Street investors, without input from seniors, doctors, or even members of Congress.
 Health and Human Services Sec.
 Xavier Becerra has the power to stop this Trump-era program in its tracks, and must do so now.”

 More information on Medicare Direct Contracting: